golang/website/_content/ref/mod.md

   `v1.2.3`.
 * The build metadata suffix is ignored for the purpose of comparing versions.
   The go command accepts versions with build metadata and converts them to pseudo-versions to maintain the total ordering between versions.
-The special suffix `+incompatible` denotes a version released before migrating to modules version major version 2 or later (see [Compatibility with non-module repositories](#non-module-compat)).
+  * The special suffix `+incompatible` denotes a version released before migrating to modules version major version 2 or later (see [Compatibility with non-module repositories](#non-module-compat)).
+  * The special suffix `+dirty` is appended to the version information of a binary when it's built with a Go toolchain 1.24 or later within a valid local Version Control System (VCS) repository that contains uncommitted changes in the working directory.

 A version is considered unstable if its major version is 0 or it has a pre-release suffix.
 Unstable versions are not subject to compatibility